dbcli/pgcli/docs/pages/dialogs.rst

 Button dialog
 --------------------------

-The :func:`~prompt_toolkit.shortcuts.dialogs.button_dialog` function displays a dialog with choices offered as buttons.
+The :func:`~prompt_toolkit.shortcuts.button_dialog` function displays a dialog with choices offered as buttons.
 Buttons are indicated as a list of tuples, each providing the label (first) and return value if clicked (second).

 .. code:: python

-    from prompt_toolkit.shortcuts.dialogs import button_dialog
+    from prompt_toolkit.shortcuts import button_dialog

     result = button_dialog(
         title='Button dialog example',